 In 1989, a National Commission on Severely Distressed Public Housing was named and charged with proposing a National Action Plan to eradicate severely distressed or obsolete public housing by the year 2000.
-The HOPE VI program, also known as the Urban Revitalization Demonstration Program, was authorized by the Departments of Veterans Affairs and Housing and Urban Development and Independent Agencies Appropriations Act of 1993.
+The HOPE VI program, formerly known as the Urban Revitalization Demonstration Program (URD), was created for the purpose of revitalizing severely distressed or obsolete public housing developments.
+HOPE VI was authorized by the Departments of Veterans Affairs and Housing and Urban Development and Independent Agencies Appropriations Act of 1993.
 It was also authorized, with slight modifications (amending Section 24 of the 1937 Housing Act), by Section 120 of the Housing and Community Development Act of 1992.
-The program focused on the concept of mixed-income New Urbanist developments, which better blended with existing neighborhoods than previous public housing developments.
-PHAs on HUD's Troubled Housing Authority list were eligible to apply for HOPE VI funds.
-In 2009, HOPE VI received a \$120 million budget.
-By the following fiscal year, it received no funds while the new Choice Neighborhoods program received \$250 million.
-According to HUD, while functional, HOPE VI grants were used to demolish 96,200 public housing units and produce 107,800 new or renovated units.
-56,800 were to be affordable to the lowest-income households.
+PHAs located in one of the 40 most populous U.S. cities and PHAs on HUD's Troubled Housing Authority list are eligible to apply for HOPE VI funds.